sbabic/swupdate/doc/source/handlers.rst

 ::

+        --- Lua Handler.
+        --
+        --- @param  image  img_type  Lua equivalent of `struct img_type`
+        --- @return number           # 0 on success, 1 on error
         function lua_handler(image)
             ...
         end

-where ``image`` is a Lua table (with attributes according to :ref:`sw-description's attribute reference <sw-description-attribute-reference>`) that describes a single artifact to be processed by the handler.
+where ``image`` is a Lua table (with attributes according to :ref:`sw-description's attribute reference <sw-description-attribute-reference>`) that describes a single artifact to be processed by the handler (also see the Lua Handler Interface Specification in ``handlers/swupdate.lua``).

 Note that dashes in the attributes' names are replaced with underscores for the Lua domain to make them idiomatic, e.g.,